pbertera/vq-collector/README.md

 * **log_file**: here you can insert a file path or a syslog definition following this syntax: *syslog:IP_ADDRESS:PORT:FACILITY*

    Eg.: *syslog:172.16.18.99:514:local7* will send all messages to the remote syslog on 172.16.18.99, using the 514 UDP port and the local7 facility.
+* **reply_to_socket**: setting this paramether to True all PUBLISH reply will be sent to the remote IP/port, otherwise IP and port will be extracted from the PUBLISH *Contact* header
 * **debug**: here you can insert *True* or *False*, use *True* only during debug purpose
 * **daemon**: another boolean value, using *False* the program will start in foreground